 The kidneys are two organs located in your midsection on either side of your spine in the middle of your back, just above the waist.
 They clean your blood, keep the balance of salt and minerals in your blood, and help control blood pressure.

-When the kidneys become damaged, waste products and fluid can build up in the body, causing swelling in your ankles, vomiting, weakness, poor sleep, and shortness of breath.
-If left untreated, diseased kidneys may eventually stop functioning completely.
+When your kidneys are damaged, waste products and fluid can build up in your body, causing swelling in your ankles, vomiting, weakness, poor sleep, and shortness of breath.
+If you don't treat them, diseased kidneys may eventually stop working completely.
 Loss of kidney function is a serious -- and potentially fatal -- condition.

-Marathon runners and other athletes who don't drink enough fluids while competing in long-distance endurance events may suffer acute renal failure due to a sudden breakdown of muscle tissue.
-This muscle breakdown releases a large amount of protein into the bloodstream called myoglobin that can damage the kidneys.
+Marathon runners and other athletes who don't drink enough fluids while competing in long-distance endurance events may get acute renal failure because of a sudden breakdown of muscle tissue.
+This releases a large amount of protein into the bloodstream called myoglobin that can damage the kidneys.